|Capt. Joseph Anthony

 During this part of the trip, as many as 30 POWs died each day.
 The ship also towed one or two other ships which had been damaged.
 Of the original 1619 men that boarded the Oryoku Maru, only 459 of the POWs had survived the trip to Japan.
 After the ship's arrival in Japan, Joseph was sent to Fukuoka Camp #1-D. The POWs worked at a lumberyard.

 Since Joseph originally had been scheduled to go to Manchuria, his name was listed to be transferred to Korea.
-On April 25th, his POW detachment was sent to Moji were they boarded a interisland steamer.
-They detachment was repeatedly transferred from interisland steamers until they reached Korea.
-In Korea, he was held at Jinsen Camp.
-He remained in the camp until liberated at the end of the war.
+On April 25th, his POW detachment was sent to Moji were they boarded a inter-island steamer.
+The detachment was repeatedly transferred between inter-island steamers until they reached Korea.
+In Korea, he was held at Jinsen Camp and remained in the camp until liberated at the end of the war.